Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Introduction

 Despite the strong observational preference for quasi-circular signals in current LVK detections, residual orbital eccentricity remains astrophysically plausible.
 Eccentricity can be retained in formation channels that differ from isolated binary evolution, including dynamical interactions in dense stellar environments, hierarchical triples, and gas-driven scenarios such as \ac{AGN} disks \cite{Belczynski2016, Barack2019, Breivik2016, Rodriguez2016, Zhang:2019puc, Zhang:2021pwe}.
 Therefore, eccentricity provides a valuable probe of a binary's dynamical history and can help distinguish formation mechanisms.

 Current ground-based detectors are highly sensitive to the late inspiral-merger-ringdown part of coalescence, and can therefore constrain many intrinsic source parameters with high precision.
 However, as the binary approaches merger, gravitational radiation efficiently circularizes the orbit \cite{Peters:1963ux}.
 In addition, the in-band observation time is short---seconds to minutes for \acp{sBBH}---which limits access to information about the earlier dynamical state.
 As a result, while dedicated searches and population studies have investigated eccentricity signatures, there is so far no unambiguous high-significance evidence that a detected LVK \ac{sBBH} merger contains non-negligible eccentricity \cite{Abbott2019, Abac2024, Xu2026}.
+Nevertheless, tentative eccentric features have been reported for several individual \ac{sBBH} events \cite{RomeroShaw2021, Gupte2025, Planas2025}, with GW190521 being a notable candidate for a dynamical origin \cite{RomeroShaw2020, Gamba2023}.
+Such cases highlight the potential importance of dynamical formation channels and motivate further studies of eccentric \ac{sBBH} mergers.
 Looking ahead, third-generation detectors such as the Einstein Telescope (ET) \cite{Punturo2010} and Cosmic Explorer (CE) \cite{Evans2023, Kalogera:2021bya} will significantly improve sensitivity, particularly at lower frequencies.
-Such improvement is expected to reduce the threshold for resolving eccentricity during the late inspiral.
+This will allow sources to be observed over a longer inspiral and with higher \ac{SNR}, lowering the smallest eccentricity distinguishable from quasi-circular evolution.

 Space-based observatories provide a new and complementary window for \ac{GW} observations \cite{AmaroSeoane2017,Luo2016}.
 For \acp{sBBH}, a space detector can track inspiral of the system years before merger, where formation-memory features such as eccentricity are less suppressed.
 The long baseline and detector orbital modulation can substantially improve the measurement of parameters such as the chirp mass and sky localization, while preserving correlations among source properties \cite{Liu2020,Toubiana2020}.
 In several astrophysical scenarios, the binary can retain detectable and astrophysically informative eccentricity in the millihertz-to-decihertz band \cite{Nishizawa2016,Chen2017}.